Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 This trend is accelerating across Europe.
 While US giants focus on closed, proprietary models that lead to AI vendor lock-in, France’s Mistral AI has become a European champion by releasing powerful, open-weight models that offer developers greater control and transparency [4].
 In June 2025, Mistral launched Europe’s first AI reasoning model, proving that you don’t need to be a trillion-dollar company to lead in AI innovation [5].

-This highlights the core advantages of partnering with smaller, specialized vendors:
+This highlights the core advantages of partnering with smaller, specialised vendors:

 1. Direct Connection to the Source: Small innovators are the source of the technology, not just resellers.